amethystaurora-robo/numerical_integration_exercises/README.md

 ## Part 2: Solar Constant

-In this model, a solar constant is used.
-In today's Earth, the solar constant is about 1,361 W m⁻².
+In the Budyko-Sellers model, a solar constant is used.
+In today's Earth, the solar constant is 1,361 W m⁻².
 As Earth's elliptical path around the sun changes (on a paleoclimatic timescale), the solar constant can increase or decrease.
 It has been shown that a decrease in the solar constant is a factor in ice ages, as it feeds into the ice-albedo feedback mechanism described above.

 Equilibria represent the states where incoming and outgoing radiation are balanced, so the temperature no longer changes (where the trajectory in the graph below crosses zero).
 These points are important because they determine the long-term climate states of the system.